-6. Highlight the existing Dts4000.Hex and .Bit file.
+6. Highlight the existing Dts4000.Hex, Dts4000.Bit, and DTS4KAD.BIN files.
 Right Click on them and select Delete.
 A window will open to confirm the delete.
 Click Yes to delete the file.

-- 7. Open Windows Explorer in another window.
-Find the directory where the new Dts4000.Hex and .Bit file is stored.
-Highlight the file and Click: Edit
+7. Open Windows Explorer in another window.
+Find the directory where the new Dts4000.Hex, Dts4000.Bit, and DTS4KAD.BIN files are stored.
+Highlight the file and Click: Edit Click: Copy

-- Click:

-- Copy

-- 8. Select the DTS4050 window and,

-- Click: Edit

-- Click: Paste

-- The file will be copied to the DTS4050.
+8. Select the DTS4050 window and, Click: Edit Click: Paste The file will be copied to the DTS4050.
 A progress window will provide progress information.